 “Thank you Omlet for a wonderful product and great service.
 The door arrived quickly, very well packaged and my concerns over fitting it were unfounded as I was able to complete the task completely unaided.
 The door is easy to operate and means my girls are safely tucked up at dusk and I do not have to get up ridiculously early to open the coop and stop them hollering!” – Wendy

-If you’re a first time chicken keeper getting started this spring, you will likely be wondering what exactly you need to take care of your new pets.
+If you’re a first time chicken keeper just getting started, you will likely be wondering what exactly you need to take care of your new pets.
 Some things will depend on your garden and how many chickens you will be getting, and others are a standard essential for all chicken keepers.
-We’ve put together this handy guide for everything you need, plus there is a checklist at the end for you to use when shopping.
+We’ve put together this ultimate chicken keeping checklist for everything you need.
+Tick things off as you go shopping!

 Our Eglu chicken coops not only look great (available in purple or green), but they are also completely weatherproof, twin-wall insulated, and super easy to clean, making it virtually impossible for red mites to survive.